CloudDevOpsEMEA/aws-atc-ts-grafana/README.md

  - **network:** configure the AWS VPC and subnet
  - **security:** create a fresh EC2 key pair, create an AWS Secret Manager entry for the BIG-IP password and the necessary AWS Security Groups

-In the second step, Anible is used to configure the BIG-IP and Grafana.
+In the second step, Ansible is used to configure the BIG-IP and Grafana.
 The following roles are defined

  - **do:** Declarative Onboarding to initialise the BIG-IP in the network
  - **as3:** Application Services 3 to create the necessary virtual servers